stanislawpolanski/MalopolskaRailNetwork/MalopolskaRailNetwork/Documents/Conclusions.md

 # Conclusions
 There are some conclusions:
-+ Use lists, drop dicts when no need for hastables
++ Use lists, drop dicts when no need for hastables.